geaninasandu/01_git/lesson-plan.md

 - Local machine; etc

 ## Prerequisites
-- what do the students need to have installed before the lesson
+- what do the students need to have installed before the lesson?
-- what do the students need to know before the lesson
+- what do the students need to know before the lesson?

 ## Agenda
-Example:
+The agenda must contain:
+- presentation of the technology in the industry (pros and cons)
+- introduction to the technology
+- lesson core (ideally as much practical exercises as possible) **up to the trainer**
+- re-cap of the most important conceps
+- Menti/Kahoot evaluation
-- 0-5 min: introduction;
+- homework
-- 5-25 min: slides; etc.

 ## Feedback from students
 (generic survey will be setup)

 ## Feedback from teachers:
 (generic survey will be setup)